-The street-facing façade is aligned with the front lot line, with a portion of the building set back.
+Building frontage where the street-facing façade is aligned with the front lot line, with a portion of the building set back.
 A fence or wall at the property line may be used to define the private space of the court.
 Gardens and vehicular drop-off areas are allowed within the forecourt.